 Clowns – Face Painting & Balloon Making

 More fun than anyone has a right to!!!
 For children of all ages.
-Let one of our clowns paint your face while you wait for your animal balloon to be created.
+Get your face painted while you wait for your animal balloon to be created.

 Psychic, Tarot, Stone & Past Life and Medium Readings – For Amusement Only

-A psychic reading with either Terry Milton, Gail Wall and a few more psychic readers is not a “fortune-telling experience”, but rather an ethical, professional reading done with integrity, sensitivity and sincerity.
+A psychic reading with either Terry Milton, Gail Wall or Moriah Vecchia is not a “fortune-telling experience”, but rather an ethical, professional reading done with integrity, sensitivity and sincerity.